 As already mentioned, they go on so thin you would need an electron microscope to see them.
 That's not much, and two or three times "not much" still amounts to not much.
 But "not much" is plenty enough, they really are incredibly shiny.
 It is hard to imagine putting on more coats would 'add depth of shine' which is what some people seem to be aiming for.

-"Permanent" is a strong word philosophically speaking.
+"Permanent" is a strong word philosophically speaking, but ceramic coatings are designed to provide permanent paintwork protection.

-We would suggest that if you do every find yourself looking at your now vintage car, wondering what you can do to put the shine back, you would have considered that you've had your money's worth out of your ceramic sealant.
+We would suggest that if you do ever find yourself looking at your now vintage car, wondering what you can do to put the shine back, you would have considered that you've had your money's worth out of your ceramic sealant.

 A ceramic sealant should still be considered a sacrificial barrier the same as a wax, although it is in a completely different league.
 Where as a was will burn off in a matter on months, ceramic sealants are measured in years.
 Here at New Again, we pick sealants which are guaranteed for seven or more years.
 We believe with proper maintenance they will last fifteen or more years, at which point they will still be on there but will be showing signs of wear.